winnxhhh/blog-app/README.md

 # Blog Application #
-hello! welcome here ^_^. this is my project regarding the use of databases. for this project, we used sqlite and node.js. the link to the video website walkthrough is https://youtu.be/1eQ1-Mzw2SU .
+hello! welcome here ^_^. this is my midterm project made back in July 2024 regarding the use of databases. for this project, we used sqlite and node.js, both of which were unfamiliar to me prior to this project. the link to the video website walkthrough is https://youtu.be/1eQ1-Mzw2SU .

 if you would like to try this application out yourself, below are the instructions on how to set up, the additional libraries used, as well as a reccommended guide on my website's usage to fully maximise all its features. i hope you enjoy!